ClaudeMod

 WORKSPACE_MCP_OAUTH_PROXY_STORAGE_BACKENDmemory, disk, or valkey — see storage backends

-FASTMCP_SERVER_AUTH_GOOGLE_JWT_SIGNING_KEYCustom encryption key for OAuth proxy storage
+FASTMCP_SERVER_AUTH_GOOGLE_JWT_SIGNING_KEYCustom encryption key for OAuth proxy storage; required for public OAuth 2.1 clients when GOOGLE_OAUTH_CLIENT_SECRET is omitted

 🔍 Custom Search